 I cannot stress enough the importance of being patient.
 Lose your temper one time and you might just be in for a setback.
 When things get stressful take a deep breath and remember your goal here.
 If that doesn’t help, walk away.
 Come back when you are in a better state of mind.

 This goes without saying.
 Never ever hit your goats.
-One smack on the nose can undo any progress you have made.
+One smack on the nose can undo any progress you have made up until that point.
 When your fuse gets short walk away

 Our goal is to develop unconditional trust and to do that you need to be calm, patient, and gentle but firm.